 Real-world examples abound — users can accidentally delete important files; traditional hard disks and newer solid-state drives both fail; malware can alter bits beyond recognition, government or industry regulations may dictate privacy rules; litigation often requites digital discovery; and man-made or natural disasters could physically damage your server rooms.
 Having copies of data is the best insurance.
 Just like regular insurance, you're fortunate if you never have to use it.

-- World Backup Day: Best practices to backup your data (TechRepublic)
+- Best practices to back up your data (TechRepublic)

 - 10 best practices for using the cloud as a backup and DR service (TechRepublic)